rhyolight/sprinter.js/README.md

         Prints all labels.
     listCollaborators
         Prints all collaborators.
-    createMilestones <title> <due_on>
+    createMilestones <title> <description> <due_on>
-        Creates new milestone in each repo with given title and due date.
+        Creates new milestone in each repo with given title, description, and due date.
         `due_on` should be a JS-formattable date string like 'Apr 16, 2014'. closeMilestones <title>
         Closes all milestones matching title across all repos.